esp-rs/book/src/frequently-asked-questions.md

 For more information, see [Wokwi documentation][wokwi-vscode].
 You can also debug your code using the VS Code debugger; see [Debugging your code][wokwi-debugging].

-When using [`esp-generate`][esp-generate], there is a option that generates the required files to use Wokwi VS Code extension.
+When using [`esp-generate`][esp-generate], there is an option that generates the required files to use Wokwi VS Code extension.

 [wokwi-vscode]: https://docs.wokwi.com/vscode/getting-started